futurecolors/django-geoip/docs/index.rst

 App to figure out where your visitors are from by their IP address.

-Detects country, region and city, querying the database with geodata.
+Detects country, region and city, querying the database with geodata. |br|
 Optional :ref:`high-level API <highlevel>` provides user location in request object.

 .. note::